penpot/penpot-docs/plugins/getting-started.md

 - **`library:read`**: Allows reading of library-related data and assets.
 Grants read access to all endpoints and operations dealing with the library context.
 Typical use cases: accessing shared design elements and components from a library or viewing the details and properties of library assets.

 - **`library:write`**: Allows writing or modifying library-related data and assets.
 Grants write access to all endpoints and operations dealing with library modifications.
 Typical use cases: adding new components or assets to the library or updating or removing existing library elements.

+- **`comment:read`**: Allows reading of comment-related data.
+Grants read access to all endpoints and operations dealing with comments.
+Typical use cases: viewing comments on pages; accessing feedback or annotations provided by collaborators in the project.

+- **`comment:write`**: Allows writing or modifying comment-related data.
+Grants write access to all endpoints and operations dealing with creating, replying, or deleting comments.
+Typical use cases: adding new comments to pages; deleting existing comments; replying to comments within the project's context.

+- **`allow:downloads`**: Allows downloading of the project file.
+Grants access to endpoints and operations that enable the downloading of the entire project file.
+Typical use cases: downloading the full project file for backup or sharing.

 _Note: Write permissions automatically includes its corresponding read permission (e.g., `content:write` includes `content:read`) because reading is required to perform write or modification actions._